 Initiative increases awareness of the threats posed by light pollution to the global ocean

-Marine Research Plymouth partners have launched the Global Ocean Artificial Light at Night Network at the United Nations Ocean Decade Conference in Barcelona
+Scientists from the Marine Research Plymouth Alliance have launched the Global Ocean Artificial Light at Night Network at the United Nations Ocean Decade Conference in Barcelona

 Scientists, policy makers, and marine and environmental professionals across the world are being encouraged to sign up to a new initiative highlighting some of the global threats posed by light pollution.